-Your forms workflow must have either PDF document parameter or XML data parameter as input with the same name as specified in Asset Composer Configuration.
+Your forms workflow must have either PDF document parameter or XML data parameter as input with the same name as specified in Correspondence Management Configurations.
 This is required for the process to be listed in the Post Process dropdown.

 In the Step Properties dialog:

 - On the Process tab, select the name of the custom process and check Handler Advance.
-For more information on creating custom workflow steps, see Developing and Extending Workflows.
+For more information on creating custom workflow steps, see Extending Workflow Functionality.

 - On the Common tab, give a title to the process step.

-The workflow you created is now activated and appears in the list of workflows when you try to create a letter in your Correspondence Management implementation with the prefix: AEM Workflow ->.
+The workflow you created is now activated and appears in the list of workflows in the Post Process field with the prefix AEM Workflow -> when you try to create a letter or edit properties of a letter in your Correspondence Management implementation.

-Your integration of the Letter and the post process is complete.
-Further, you need to design the post process for the e-mailing.
+Your integration of the letter and the post process is complete.
+You can now publish the letter by selecting it and clicking Publish.
+Further, you need to design the post process for e-mailing.
 Similarly, you can integrate other workflows and then go on to create the back-end workflows.

-For more information on creating AEM Workflows, see then AEM Workbench documentation.
+For more information on creating AEM Workflows, see the AEM Workbench documentation.

 Saved letter instances can be manipulated further, such as retrieval of letter instances and deletion of letter instances, by using the following APIs defined in LetterInstanceService.